-CDK is an emerging fashion brand in Bhutan founded by Ms Chandrika Tamang who quit her corporate job to become a pioneer fashion designer.
+CDK, an emerging fashion brand in Bhutan, was founded by the visionary Ms. Chandrika Tamang, who made the bold decision to leave her corporate job and become a pioneering fashion designer.

-Launched in 2016, CDK is one of the first Bhutanese clothing brands supporting women empowerment, helping to preserve and promote the culture of weaving and focusing on sustainability.
+Established in 2016, CDK stands out as one of the first Bhutanese clothing brands dedicated to supporting women's empowerment while also actively preserving and promoting the rich heritage of weaving and maintaining a strong commitment to sustainability.

-Driven by Chandrika's energy and creativity, her boutique studio caters unique and fashionable garments, mostly to women of all ages.
-Her exciting work is rooted in Bhutan's rich tradition of weaving, natural dyeing, and spiritual heritage.
+At the heart of this endeavor is Chandrika's boundless energy and creativity.
+Her boutique studio offers an exquisite collection of unique and fashionable garments, appealing to women of all ages.
+Her inspiration is deeply rooted in Bhutan's profound traditions of weaving, natural dyeing, and spiritual legacy.

-As the CDK brand develops, she plans to use certified, Bhutan-sourced, organic raw materials like cotton.
-She also strives to pay fair wages to all the farmers and workers involved in the supply chain.
+In the ongoing evolution of the CDK brand, Chandrika envisions the use of certified, Bhutan-sourced, organic raw materials such as cotton.
+Additionally, she is passionately dedicated to ensuring fair wages for all the farmers and workers involved in her supply chain.

 Ms. Chandrika Tamang, founder of CDK

 Chandrika has a Bachelors’ in Computer Application from India and did her earlier studies in Bhutan.
 From a very young age, she attended about four different schools and experienced the hardship and joys of being in boarding schools.
 This was long before the age of computers and internet becoming available in Bhutan.

 From an early age, she has loved drawing, sketching and painting, but also plucking flowers and climbing trees.
 Bhutanese nature and forests are her second home giving her calmness, happiness and strength.